 - a.
-Mental Health Professionals: A person who has acted in a counseling capacity for a Party or Parties will not serve in the role of Coach on a Collaborative matter involving that Party or the Party's dependent.
-(Standard: 3.7(A)) - b.
-Professional Services after Resolution of Process: Coaches may provide services after the Collaborative Process ends, provided that the Collaborative Process ended by way of Final Agreement, so long as the services remain consistent with their role in the Collaborative matter.
-A Coach must have the consent of both Parties before providing services after Final Agreement.
-A Coach may not serve as an individual or joint therapist to the Party or Parties or to a Party's dependent after the Final Agreement.
-(Standard: 4.4)
+Mental Health Professionals: A person who has acted in a counseling capacity for a Party or Parties will not serve in the role of Coach on a Collaborative matter involving that Party or the Party's dependent. - b.
+Professional Services after Resolution of Process: Coaches may provide services following the Resolution of a Collaborative matter, so long as the services remain consistent with their role in the Collaborative matter.
+A Coach may not serve as an individual or joint therapist to the Party or Parties or to a Party's dependent after Resolution. - c.
+Professional Work after Termination of Collaborative Process or Withdrawal: If the Collaborative Process ends in any way other than a Resolution, a Coach will not provide any service for a Party that is either (a) adverse to any other Party in the terminated Collaborative matter, or (b) related to the Collaborative matter, however, a Coach may: - i. provide a Party with referrals; or - ii. consult with a Party about reinstating or resuming the Collaborative Process, and other dispute resolution process options that may be available.